 Check the roof

-- the Royal Institute of Chartered Surveyors (RICS) publishes a handy top to bottom checklist of maintenance tasks, starting with the roof;
+- British Gas publishes a handy top to bottom checklist of maintenance tasks, starting with the roof;

 - now is the time of year to ensure that no slates or tiles are loose and that chimneys are structurally sound;